arminhaque/Llama2_HealthTool_Chatbot/README.md

 ### Run the finetune_model.ipynb in Colab.
 This file is for model fine tuning.
 ### Run the QuantizedModel.ipynb in Colab.
 This file is for model quantization.
+### Manual dataset dataset_ex.csv.
+This dataset used in fine tune the model.